najeebullahii/lagos-real-estate-analysis/README.md

 ## What This Project Is About

 I built an interactive dashboard that analyzes 1,993 properties across Lagos to help investors, buyers, and renters make smarter real estate decisions.
-The short version: I scraped property listings from Nigeria Property Centre, cleaned the messy data (which took 3 rounds!), and created visualizations that reveal some pretty interesting investment patterns.
+I scraped property listings from Nigeria Property Centre, cleaned the messy data (which took 3 rounds!), and created visualizations that reveal some pretty interesting investment patterns.

 The main finding?
 Investment returns vary wildly across Lagos - from 9.3% yields in Ibeju Lekki to 0.3% in Ikorodu.
 That's a 30x difference in the same city.